3 Christmas Activities for Kids – Jingle Bells Fun

 Welcome back to another week of Fine Motor Fridays!
-This week I’ve got some fun Christmas Activities for Kids!
+This week I've got some fun Christmas Activities for Kids!
+These ones all use jingle bells, which we found to be a very fun material to play with this time of year!
 (Note: Affiliate links are used in this post for your convenience.)

 We have been playing with jingle bells this week and it has been so much fun!
 And these little jingle bells are great for fine motor skills.
 Whether the kids are practicing their pincer grasp or using tools to pick them up, they got those little hands moving!